Salmonid Restoration Federation

 Lightning Tales: Sharing Stories of Inspiration and Hope

-Coordinators: Eli Asarian, Riverbend Sciences Sarah Phillips, Marin Resource Conservation District Description
+Coordinators: Eli Asarian, Riverbend Sciences, and Sarah Phillips, Marin Resource Conservation District

-This session will feature “lightning” (5 minutes or less) talks in which presenters share nuggets of hope and inspiration.
+This session featured “lightning” (5 minutes or less) talks in which presenters share nuggets of hope and inspiration.
 On this heating planet, a career in ecological restoration is bound to have discouraging moments.
 In 1949, Aldo Leopold wrote “One of the penalties of an ecological education is that one lives alone in a world of wounds.”
 However, given the current widespread understanding of global environmental degradation, you are no longer actually alone even if it sometimes feels like it.
 In addition, despite daunting challenges, all hope is not lost.
 Against all odds, the fish are still here.
 The world is still wondrous and beautiful.
 New generations are bringing diverse perspectives and re-envisioning the future.
 Come share your story!
-Here are some thought-provoking questions to help your brain start flowing:
+Here are some thought-provoking questions the coordinators posed to presenters:

 • What motivates you to keep going?